GameTechDev/IntelShaderAnalyzer/README.md

 ## Intel Shader Analyzer
-Intel Shader Analyzer is a tool for offline static analysis of shaders.
-It allows a user to compile dxbc or HLSL code and inspect the generated code for either DX11 and DX12.
+Intel Shader Analyzer is a tool for offline static analysis of shaders for Intel GPU Architectures.
+It allows a user to compile dxbc or HLSL code and inspect the generated GPU ISA for either DX11 and DX12.

 Intel Shader Analyzer uses a dedicated driver API to compile and disassemble shaders, and may be run on any Windows 10 machine.
 It depends on the following graphics driver components:
    * For 32-bit: